USS Saginaw Bay: Design and description

-One 5 in/38 caliber dual-purpose gun was mounted on the stern.
-Anti-aircraft defense was provided by eight 40 mm Bofors anti-aircraft guns in single mounts, as well as twelve 20 mm Oerlikon cannons, which were mounted around the perimeter of the deck.
-By the end of the war, Casablanca-class carriers had been modified to carry thirty 20–mm cannons, and the amount of 40–mm guns had been doubled to sixteen, by putting them into twin mounts.
-These modifications were in response to increasing casualties due to kamikaze attacks.
-Casablanca-class escort carriers were designed to carry 27 aircraft, but Saginaw Bay sometimes went over or under this number.
-For example, during the Mariana and Palau Islands campaign, she carried 18 FM-2 fighters, and 12 TBM-1C torpedo bombers, for a total of 30 aircraft.
+She was powered by four Babcock & Wilcox Express D boilers that raised 285 psi of steam at 577 F. The steam generated by these boilers fed two Skinner Unaflow reciprocating steam engines, delivering 9000 hp to two propeller shafts.
+This allowed her to reach speeds of 19 kn, with a cruising range of 10240 nmi at 15 kn.
+For armament, one 5 in/38 caliber dual-purpose gun was mounted on the stern.
+Additional anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts and twelve Oerlikon 20 mm cannons mounted around the perimeter of the deck.
+By 1945, Casablanca-class carriers had been modified to carry twenty Oerlikon cannons and sixteen Bofors guns; the doubling of the latter was accomplished by putting them into twin mounts.
+Sensors onboard consisted of a SG surface-search radar and a SK air-search radar.

+Although Casablanca-class escort carriers were intended to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
+They were designed to operate with 27 aircraft, but the hangar deck could accommodate much more during transport or training missions.

+During the Mariana and Palau Islands campaign, she carried 18 FM-2 fighters, and 12 TBM-1C torpedo bombers, for a total of 30 aircraft.
 However, during the Philippines campaign, she carried 20 FM-2 fighters and 12 TBM-3 torpedo bombers, for a total of 32 aircraft.
 During the Invasion of Iwo Jima, she carried 20 FM-2 fighters and 12 TBM-3 torpedo bombers, for a total of 32 aircraft.
 During the Battle of Okinawa, she carried 19 FM-2 fighters, 11 TBM-3 torpedo bombers, and a TBM-3P reconnaissance aircraft, for a total of 31 aircraft.